mckennapsean/dissertation/content/06-security.md

 One can compare the interaction of each view with our tasks, discussed previously.
-For location, temporal, and attribute views, all of the elements were interactive, e.g. hovering or clicking on a country, day, hour, or type of attribute.
+For location, temporal, and attribute views, all of the elements were interactive, e.g., hovering or clicking on a country, day, hour, or type of attribute.
 These selections supported pivoting data to identify and compare patterns.
 The records table view supports identification and comparison of patterns but not pivoting since analysts often use their own tools for this